 In Your Car

-Ok, so this is not strictly in your house, but if your car is stored in your garage, it is possible that a mouse will set up a nest in it.
+Ok, this is not strictly in your house, but if your car is stored in your garage, a mouse may set up a nest.

 For a start, it is warmer than it is outside, and a car engine bay also offers protection from predators.

-Mice do not understand that setting up a nest inside an engine bay is as dangerous as we know it to be.
+Mice do not understand that setting up a nest inside an engine bay is as dangerous as we know it.
 As soon as you start your engine, the mice will panic and may try to escape.
 Once the engine gets hot enough, they are not likely to survive.
 This is especially true for any baby mice that have not been carried away to safety.

 Frequently Asked Questions